Tate resolutions on toric varieties: Recovering a sheaf from its toric Tate resolution

-\begin{question} In~\cite[\S7]{EES} and \cite[Theorem~0.1]{Schrey-split}, the functor $\U$ for products of projective spaces is used to give generalized Horrocks' criteria for when a vector bundle splits as a sum of line bundles.
-Do similar criteria hold for more general toric varieties? \end{question}
+\begin{question} In~\cite[\S7]{EES} and \cite{Schrey-split}, an analogue of the functor $\U$ for products of projective spaces is used to give generalized Horrocks-type criteria for when a vector bundle splits as a sum of line bundles.
+Do similar criteria hold for more general toric varieties?
+In a different direction: can $\U$ be used to study vector bundles on $\X$ in the manner of \cite{ES}? \end{question}